CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 **Procurement**

-In the next step, the procurement of suitable tools for remote maintenance and possibly additionally required hardware must take place.
+In the next step, the procurement of suitable tools for remote maintenance and possibly additionally required hardware must be carried out.
 Based on application scenarios, the requirements for products to be procured must be formulated and, based on this, the selection of suitable products must be made.
 Therefore, at this point * OPS.2.4.M8 Selection of suitable remote maintenance tools * must be considered.

 **Implementation**